sudoping01/garmin-gps18x-usb-python/README.md

 - Make sure that  garmin_gps driver is not blacklisted in modprobe.
-Comment out any line that says `blacklist garmin_gps` in the following file path.
+Comment out any line that says `blacklist garmin_gps` in the following file:
 `sudo nano /etc/modprobe.d/blacklist.conf`
 - copy the file 51-garmin.rules to the path /etc/udev/rules.d/:
 `cp 51-garmin.rules /etc/udev/rules.d/`